rowanmurdock/Python-AI-Dungeon-Master/README.md

 Installation and Setup
 1. Prerequisites

   Python 3.8+

   A Gemini API Key (get one from Google AI Studio).

-Jacquard 12 font installed
+  MedievalSharp font installed

-2. Set up the Environment
+3. Set up the Environment

   The application uses the MedievalSharp font.
 For the GUI to display correctly, please ensure this font is installed on your system.
 You can download it directly from Google Fonts.
 Create a new directory for your project and install the necessary library: pip install google-genai

-3. API Key Configuration
+4. API Key Configuration
 The code relies on your API key being set as an environment variable named GOOGLE_API_KEY.

-On Linux/macOS:
+    -On Linux/macOS:
 export GOOGLE_API_KEY="YOUR_API_KEY_HERE"

-On Windows (Command Prompt):
+    -On Windows (Command Prompt):
 set GOOGLE_API_KEY="YOUR_API_KEY_HERE"

-4. Run the Game
+5. Run the Game
 Save your code as game.py (or similar) and run it from your terminal: python main.py